Beacon of Hope Crisis Center

 Crisis Call Center

-Extended Crisis Line coverage, advocates are available from 8:30am-1:00am
+Extended Crisis Line coverage, client support specialists are available from 8:30am-1:00am

-Victims that are in crisis or healing from past trauma of domestic violence and/or sexual assault can call our crisis call center for advocacy intervention services.
-Our advocates will listen, assist with safety planning, let you know all that is available to help you break free from an abusive situation and get the help you may need.
+Survivors that are in crisis or healing from past distress of domestic violence and/or sexual assault can call our crisis call center for intervention services.
+Our client support specialists will listen, assist with safety planning, let you know all that is available to help you break free from an abusive situation and get the help you may need.
 They can help with protective order filing, giving referrals for shelter and provide services and programs appropriate for specific needs.

-When domestic violence victims are ready to flee their abusive partners, they often do not have information and resources that they can turn to for safe shelter, guidance, and support services.
-Frequently, victims have limited time and choices available in order to leave their abusive homes; therefore, it is imperative that agencies respond swiftly and appropriately when a victim calls for assistance.
-Beacon of Hope Crisis Center recognizes the importance of assisting domestic violence victims and their children with comprehensive services and a caring approach.
+When domestic violence survivors are ready to flee their abusive partners, they often do not have information and resources that they can turn to for safe shelter, guidance, and support services.
+Frequently, survivors have limited time and choices available in order to leave their abusive homes; therefore, it is imperative that agencies respond swiftly and appropriately when a survivor calls for assistance.
+Beacon of Hope Crisis Center recognizes the importance of assisting domestic violence survivors and their children with comprehensive services and a caring approach.

 Flowers sprouting